f-eight/Cohort3-100xDevs/Readme.md

-This repo contains all the assignments that were given in Cohort3.0.
+This repo contains all the assignments that are given in Cohort3.0.